EleutherAI/gpt-neox/configs/neox_arguments.md

     Default = None

     Max Learning rate during training
-    When using muP, this is the base learning rate
+    When using muP, this is the base lr